splashdot/splashdot.github.io/NFT/index.md

 Look in the following paths:

--`\Microsoft\Windows\Start Menu\Programs\` for a folder named `mplayer` with an executable named `mplayer.exe`
+* `\Microsoft\Windows\Start Menu\Programs\` for a folder named `mplayer` with an executable named `mplayer.exe`

--`%temp%` for an executable file more than 500Mb in size named something like `Wargaming_nft_presentation_for_artist - www.clound.com`
+* `%temp%` for an executable file more than 500Mb in size named something like `Wargaming_nft_presentation_for_artist - www.clound.com`

 If you have matching files in these locations, it means you were infected.
 In case you have network logs, look for communication with the IP `185.215.113.15` on port `8080`.
+If you have any kind of traffic to the IP, it means you were infected.

 ### What can I do?

 First, calm.

-Then, change all the passwords for all the accounts you have, and enable MFA oon everywhere you can.
+Then, change all the passwords for all the accounts you have, and enable MFA on everywhere you can.
 Try as much as you can to find evidence of intrusion in your accounts: you may have received a warning email, or even some notifications in the app.
 If you suspect that someone might have accessed your accounts, contact the platform's support.
 Delete the above mentioned files and run an Antivirus scan.